yuliadm/mixComp/paper.md

 ![Non-parametric Hankel method for Children dataset](figures/np_real.png)

 Next, we check the fit of the parametric version.
-The printed result of `paramHankel.scaled` shows that this method also suggests 2 to be the number of components, with the first component corresponding to a Poisson distribution with$\lambda = 0.0306$.
-Note that the limit case $\lambda = 0$ results in a point mass at 0, and that this fit therefore nicely lines up with the idea of a component accounting for only the zero observations.
-The plot shows that this method yields a sensible fit overall.
+The printed result of `paramHankel.scaled` shows that this method also suggests 2 for the number of components, with the first component corresponding to a Poisson distribution with $\lambda = 0.0306$ (the limit case $\lambda = 0$ results in a point mass at 0, and this fit nicely lines up with the idea of a component accounting for only the zero observations).
 ``` r
 set.seed(0)
 param_sca <- paramHankel.scaled(children.dM, j.max = 5, B = 1000, ql = 0.025,